on3snowysnowman/Tundra/README.md

 passion project intended as a learning platform for writing clean and efficient code.

-The engine is written in a restricted subset of C++, adhering to a C-style coding discipline.
-It avoids classes, exceptions, RTTI, and the C++ standard library, relying only on features that provide zero runtime cost abstractions, such as templates, constexpr, and namespaces.
+The engine is written entirely in C.

 ## Project Goals